rohenaz/MAP/README.md

 ?...
 ```

+Note, SELECT should be used only once per instruction set since it sets the context for the subsequent commands.

 # Command Separator

 Use the command separator `:::` to declare multiple MAP commands in a single transaction.
+These commands are considered to be part of the same instruction set.

 ```markdown
 MAP